 For now, there are no voluntary or mandatory water conservation restrictions in place, but we still need to manage consumption.
 According to Miki Esposito, “handheld watering devices such as hoses or watering cans will be OK to use.
 Sod or new seed can be protected by acquiring a 30-day watering permit”.

 Miki Esposito also spoke about potential long-range plans to keep our water supplies at the proper levels.
 LWS continues to be proactive.

 It’s difficult to think about water conservation when many basements flooded last week in our community.
 Many were surprised as their sump pumps ran for the first time or in many cases did not run when needed.
 The supply of quality sump pumps was low in our community last week.
 We like the cast iron type with base extensions to protect the pumps.
-The good news is that John Henry's Plumbing, Heating, and Air had a good supply on hand and was able to purchase more!
+The good news is that John Henry's Plumbing, Heating, Air, and Electrical had a good supply on hand and was able to purchase more!